playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 When the above code's `snooze` runs, it will add 4 seconds to the `secondsLeft` variable through the `App`'s `snooze` method.

 To solve this, we simply need to tell our `AlarmScreen` component to cancel the `setTimeout` when it's no longer rendered.
-Let's look at we can do that with an `unmounted` lifecycle method.
+Let's look at we can do that with a side effect handler.

-## Unmount Lifecycle Method
+## Unmounting Side Effect Handlers

-In our previous code sample, we showed that mounted lifecycle methods left unclean will cause bugs in our apps and performance headaches for our users.
+In our previous code sample, we showed that mounted side effects left unclean will cause bugs in our apps and performance headaches for our users.

-Let's cleanup these lifecycle methods using a lifecycle method that runs during unmounting.
+Lets cleanup these side effects using a handler that runs during unmounting.
 To do this, we'll use JavaScript's `clearTimeout` to remove any `setTimeout`s that are left unrun:

 ```javascript
 const timeout = setTimeout(() => {